PrimaSentana/Sketches/README.md

 You can like make a pixelart or smth like that

-but it cant be saved to your computer tho 😘

-just draw your random thoughts
+but it cant be saved to your computer tho. just draw your random thoughts